activitypods/activitypods/packages/contacts/README.md

 #### Emitter's side effects

-- The recipients are attached to the emitter's `/rejected-contacts` collection
+- The recipients are attached to the emitter's `/rejected-contacts` collection (new contact requests will be automatically rejected)
 - The contact request activity is removed from the emitter's `/contact-requests` collection.

 #### Recipients' side effects